 YOU are a complex being and so is every single person around you.
-Your body, while similar, has different needs to others.
+Your body is beautifully unique and has different needs to others.
 It may not have the ability to produce certain hormones or it may not process certain vitamins as well as others.
 It may be sensitive to some things that don’t bother others.

 We all have our own ecosystem to nurture for us to be our best and healthiest selves.
 And for me, it’s important that we are each helped to understand our own ecosystem and how we can best support ourselves.

-Anti depressants have a place.
-They are far from ‘happy pills’ and some describe, rather they are there to lift someone from depressed to neutral.
-That’s why ‘positive’ psychology came into being…to explore how to help people go from languishing (neither depressed nor happy) to flourishing (optimal mental and physical wellbeing).
+Anti depressants have a place for some people.
+They are far from ‘happy pills’ and some describe, rather they are there to lift someone from depressed to neutral and offer the opportunity to heal from some mental pain.

 Anti depressants are simply a medicine like any other.
 Sometimes people need a quick fix from their pain, enough so that it gives them access to their inner resourcefulness enough that they can heal themselves.